dimitargnikolov/book-project/README.md

 > "**Fantine, Dahlia** *and* **Zéphine** *have been teasing us for nearly
 > a year to give them* a surprise.
 We have promised them solemnly that we
 > would.
 They are forever talking about it to us, to me in particular,
-> just as the old women in Naples cry to Saint Januarius, '_Faccia
+> just as the old women in Naples cry to Saint Januarius, 'Faccia
-> gialluta, fa o miracolo_, Yellow face, perform thy miracle,' so our
+> gialluta, fa o miracolo, Yellow face, perform thy miracle,' so our
 > beauties say to me incessantly, 'Tholomyès, when will you bring forth
 > your surprise?'
 At the same time our parents keep writing to us.
 > Pressure on both sides.
 The moment has arrived, it seems to me; let us